KeryanChelouche/CDGAN_Pytorch/README.md

 Generative Adversarial Networks (GANs) have marked a significant milestone in the realm of generative vision models, being the first of their kind with a proven ability to deceive human perception.
 In this project, we aim to build from scratch a GAN and its conditional variants (more specifically [DCGAN](https://arxiv.org/abs/1511.06434)).
 We will train them on MNIST, compare them and perform various experiment.

+## How to use

+The [notebook](2_d_GANs.ipynb) can be used to reproduce every experiment on its own.
+Using colab, no other installation is required.

+[GANclass.py](GANclass.py) contains all necessary class.

+[train_GAN.py](train_GAN.py) train a cGAN with the defaults parameters and save it.

 ## Unconditional GAN